Printmaking: Screen Printing

 - Enhanced Online Learning - This offering requires access to web-based tools, but use of these tools does not displace any face-to-face instruction.

-Students are expected to purchase materials such as printing paper, masking paper, acetate, and other drafting tools.
-Depending on the individual scale and scope of each assignment, students can expect to spend between $70.00-$100.00.
-These items are available in the printmaking supply store located in the classroom.
+Students are expected to purchase materials such as a sketchbook for lab notes and fine art printmaking paper.
+Depending on the individual scale and scope of each assignment, students should expect to spend between $30.00-$50.00.
+These items are available in the Greener Bookstore and the Printmaking Supply Store located in the classroom.

 Class Size: 20